openshift/origin/examples/jenkins/pipeline/README.md

     and access the host for the Jenkins route.

-    If you do not have a router, you can access jenkins directly via the service ip.
+    If you do not have a router, or your host system does not support xip.io name resolution you can access jenkins directly via the service ip.
 Determine the jenkins service ip ("oc get svc") and go to it in your browser on port 80.
 Do not confuse it with the jenkins-jnlp service.
+    If you take this approach, run the following command before attempting to log into Jenkins:

+        $ oc annotate sa/jenkins serviceaccounts.openshift.io/oauth-redirecturi.1=http://<jenkins_service_ip:jenkins_service_port>/securityRealm/finishLogin --overwrite

-    Login with the user name is `admin` and the password as recorded earlier.
+    Login with the user name used to create the "pipelineproject" and any non-empty password.

 6. Launch a new build